Schools battle large respiratory outbreaks as COVID-19 indicators mostly subside | CBC News

 - Ottawa's COVID-19 trends are mostly dropping.

+- Its flu cases and test positivity are above the pre-pandemic average.

-- Some of its school respiratory outbreaks are well over 100 students.
+- Some of the city's school respiratory outbreaks are well over 100 students.

 - Five more local residents with COVID have died.